 - On the navigator, click the left uppermost button to expand or reduce the level of control.
 You can switch between Show Heading and Show Full Control.

-Full-control display in 3D scenes shows slightly more capabilities than in 2D maps.
+Full-control display shows slightly more capabilities in 3D scenes than in 2D maps.
 This is to allow for rotation in x, y, and z (tilt), looking around with the camera, and raising and lowering the camera.

 Full control mode

 The full-control navigator has a larger set of functions for manipulating the camera.
 Hover the pointer over the controls to highlight controls you can interact with.
 The precise camera control gives you a more intuitive navigation experience if you're new to navigating in 3D.
-Additionally, some GIS data is difficult to navigate, and your workflow might require navigating and editing at the same time.
+Additionally, some GIS data is difficult to navigate, and your workflow may require navigating and editing at the same time.
 You can achieve this using the navigator and still have access to the pointer for editing feature geometry, since the navigator is touch compatible for touch screen devices.

 The following table lists the navigator control options and their descriptions: